scala-steward/shipreq/Code/docker-plan.md

 * Dev env
   * Create docker compose setup for external resources
-  * Configure run in SBT to use ↑
+  * Configure run in SBT to provide settings to use ↑

 * Local env
   * Create docker compose setup for everything